reb-allan/Monte-Carlo-Module/README.md

 ### Die Class:

 The methods in the Die Class are:
+- __init__(self, faces): Initializes the Die object with faces being set as a numpy array and default weights set to 1.0.
 - change_weight(self, face, new_weight): Changes the weight of a specific face on the die.
 - roll(self, times=1): Rolls the die a given number of times, applying weights to determine the outcome.
 Defaults to 1 roll.
 - show_state(self): Returns a copy of the die's current state (faces and weights).